 Aims of the Directive

-The Directive places a responsibility on Member States to try and ensure that all inland and coastal waters reach at least “good status” (or good ecological potential for artificial or heavily modified water bodies).
-The Directive uses five status classifications for normal waterbodies: High, Good, Moderate, Poor and Bad and allows for extended deadlines or less stringent objectives to be set for water bodies, should certain conditions be met.
+The regulations place a responsibility on Northern Ireland to try and ensure that all inland and coastal waters reach at least “good status” (or good ecological potential for artificial or heavily modified water bodies).
+The regulations use a five status classifications for waterbodies: High, Good, Moderate, Poor and Bad and allows for extended deadlines or less stringent objectives to be set for water bodies, should certain conditions be met.

-To achieve the target of reaching good status or above, Member States are required to implement management planning at river basin level, linking with other key policy areas such as agriculture, land use, biodiversity, tourism, recreation and flood protection.
-This is done through the publication of river basin management plans (RBMPs) which set out a programme of measures to be implemented over six-year cycles aimed at improving the status of waterbodies.
+To achieve the target of reaching good status or above, Northern Ireland is required to implement management planning at river basin level, linking with other key policy areas such as agriculture, land use, biodiversity, tourism, recreation and flood protection.
+This is done through the publication of a river basin management plan (RBMP) which sets out a programme of measures to be implemented over six-year cycles aimed at improving the status of waterbodies.

 More useful links